Getting Ready for PCI Scope Wizard Self Service

 • Service Provider Tip: For Service Providers, it is important to know if you process more than, or less than, Three Hundred Thousand transactions per year (estimates are acceptable).

-• Tip: Include all storage of credit cards on your own servers, databases, or other electronic systems you directly manage or host.
-Do not include storage by a PCI compliant Service Provider (e.g. a payment processor, or token service provider).
+Confirm that you do not store credit card information electronically in any systems or applications that your business directly manages or that operate on infrastructure you directly control.
+This includes all storage of credit cards on your own servers, databases, or other electronic systems you directly manage or host.
+This does not include storage by a PCI compliant Service Provider (e.g. a payment processor, or token service provider).

 • Example 2: If you can retrieve or view the original stored card information, after electronically storing it in any application, whether it was stored encrypted or not, then you are storing cards electronically.